cvmfs/doc-cvmfs/cpt-repository-gateway.rst

 for various platforms are available for download `here <https://cernvm.cern.ch/fs/#download>`_.

-When the CernVM-FS client and server packages are also installed and set up as a stratum 0, it's possible to use the gateway machine as a "master" publisher (for example to perform some initialization operations on a repository, before a separate publisher machine is set up).
+When the CernVM-FS client and server packages are also installed and set up as a stratum 0, it's possible to use the gateway machine as a master publisher (for example to perform some initialization operations on a repository, before a separate publisher machine is set up).
 To avoid any possible repository corruption, the gateway application should always be stopped before starting a local repository transaction on the gateway